NY Serial Murders: Pizza Crust Helped Nab Suspect Who Allegedly Taunted Victim's Family

-Nassau County resident Rex Heuermann, age 59, of Massapequa Park, a married father of two, was arraigned on murder charges in Suffolk County Court on Friday, July 14, in the killings of Melissa Barthelemy, Megan Waterman, and Amber Costello.
+Nassau County resident Rex Heuermann, age 59, of Massapequa Park, an architect and married father of two, was arraigned on murder charges in Suffolk County Court on Friday, July 14, in the killings of Melissa Barthelemy, Megan Waterman, and Amber Costello.

 The bodies of 10 people, nine of whom were women, are linked to the case.